 One common conceptualization of stress regulation or coping is "changing cognitive and behavioral efforts to manage specific external and/or internal demands that are appraised as taxing or exceeding the resources of the person" (Lazarus & Folkman, 1984, p.
 141).
 In the TwinLife study, coping was assessed differently depending on the participants' age.
 For participants aged 16 or older, items from the "Coping Inventory for Stressful Situations" (CISS; Endler & Parker, 1999) were used.
-These questions were asked in the PAPI module.
-Participants aged 5 to 15 were asked to fill in items adapted from the "Stressverarbeitungsfragebogen nach Janke und Erdmann angepasst für Kinder und Jugendliche" [Stress processing questionnaire according to Janke and Erdman adapted for children and adolescents] (SVK-KJ; Hampel et al., 1997) either in the CAPI module (when aged under 10) or the PAPI module (when aged 10 or older).
+Participants aged 5 to 15 were asked to fill in items adapted from the "Stressverarbeitungsfragebogen nach Janke und Erdmann angepasst für Kinder und Jugendliche" (Stress processing questionnaire according to Janke and Erdman adapted for children and adolescents, SVK-KJ; Hampel et al., 1997).
 The chosen items of the SVK-KJ correspond with the items of the CISS.
-Coping was part of the questionnaire of the second face to face wave of TwinLife.

-Self- report - SVF-KJ
+Self-report - SVF-KJ

-"When other kids put pressure on me and I am very nervous, then..."
+"When other kids put pressure on me and I'm very nervous, then..."